jan-patrick/LostBrick/README.md

 ![LostBrick-Logo](https://github.com/JanPSchneider/LostBrick/blob/master/mainimages/fulllogo.jpg)

 The game is only playable with screensize 1824x1018 and higher and by using the arrow keys on your keyboard.

+You can download and play this game by clicking on the green button "Clone or download", then on "Download ZIP".
+After the ZIP-file is downloaded you have to unzip it.
+Then you can start the game by clicking on the "LostBrick" file in the folder.
+We recommend to use Google Chrome, because of its power reason.

+For more (german) information about the game itself, the design, creation and controller please visit the HfG IoT-Portfolio: [more information](https://iot.hfg-gmuend.de/Members/jan_schneider/meine-projekte/lostbrick)